Trakton/haskell-game/README.md

 $ cabal install FunGEn

-To compile a game, cd to it's folder and run:
+To compile the game, cd to FlappyBird folder and run:

 ghc main.hs -outputdir="bin" && ./main

+# How to play:

+The game has 3 levels.
+You are going to level up each at score 5, 10 and 15.

+Controls : Press the up arrow key to control the bird and to pass the menu scenes.